ratulkuri/assignment-module-7/README.md

 - **Remove Task:** Each task can be deleted from the list by clicking the "⨂" button.

-- **Clear List:** All the added task can be deleted by clicking the "Clear List" button in the bottom.
+- **Clear List:** All the added task can be deleted by clicking the "CLEAR LIST" button in the bottom.

 - **Stats:** In footer the total task count & total task left will be shown.